Art Eggleton: Mayor of Toronto

-During his tenure as Mayor, Eggleton faced criticism for steps he took in addressing the concerns of Torontonians in the LGBTQ community.
-After Operation Soap in 1981, where there were mass arrests of men in the city’s gay bathhouses, despite stating he had no foreknowledge that the raids would take place, Eggleton and Toronto City Council commissioned law student and journalist Arnold Bruner to conduct an inquiry into the relationship between the gay community and the police.
-Bruner’s report Out of the Closet: Study of Relations Between Homosexual Community and Police, was released in 1981.
+During his tenure as mayor, Eggleton faced criticism for steps he took in addressing the concerns of Torontonians in the LGBTQ community.
+After Operation Soap in 1981, where there were mass arrests of men in the city's gay bathhouses, despite stating he had no foreknowledge that the raids would take place, Eggleton and Toronto City Council commissioned law student and journalist Arnold Bruner to conduct an inquiry into the relationship between the gay community and the police.
+Bruner's report Out of the Closet: Study of Relations Between Homosexual Community and Police, was released in 1981.
 It recognized the gay community as a legitimate community and called for a permanent dialogue between the LGBTQ community and the Toronto Police.
 The report contained 16 recommendations, although many were only implemented decades later.

-In Eggleton’s first term as Mayor, Pride Toronto was created partly as a response to Operation Soap.
+In Eggleton's first term as mayor, Pride Toronto was created partly as a response to Operation Soap.
 During this time, Eggleton faced some criticism for choosing not to designate a recognized City of Toronto day for the Pride Parade, and not attending Pride Parades.
 In 1990, Toronto Pride organizers filed a complaint with the Ontario Human Rights Commission after Eggleton did not officially declare the day.
-Eggleton later acknowledged these concerns and stated that “I did not at the time see the parade as being the usual kind of event for a mayor’s declaration”, that he had “come to see it differently and in more recent times…participated in the parade.
-I see it as part of celebrating an inclusionary society and the contributions of the LGBTQ community in Toronto”.
+Eggleton later acknowledged these concerns and stated that "I did not at the time see the parade as being the usual kind of event for a mayor’s declaration", that he had "come to see it differently and in more recent times…participated in the parade.
+I see it as part of celebrating an inclusionary society and the contributions of the LGBTQ community in Toronto".

-As Mayor, Eggleton appeared before a committee of the provincial legislator advocating for an amendment to the Human Rights Code to include sexual orientation in the anti-discrimination clause.
+As mayor, Eggleton appeared before a committee of the provincial legislature advocating for an amendment to the Human Rights Code to include sexual orientation in the anti-discrimination clause.
 Eggleton also voted in favour of Bill C-38 also known as the Civil Marriage Act which legalized same-sex marriage in Canada.

 Eggleton's only serious re-election challenge occurred at the 1985 Toronto municipal election when city councillor Anne Johnston, a fellow Liberal, ran against Eggleton for the mayoralty.
 Eggleton won by a significant margin, receiving 92,994 votes to Johnston's 59,817.